Art-Tech-Pty-Ltd/litepaper/README.md

 ### 3. Dynamic Pricing Model

 Art.Tech employs a bonding curve pricing model, adjusting the price of each artwork based on supply and demand.
+The bonding curve algorithm is forked from friend.tech.

 ![Price Vs. Supply](price.png "Price Vs. Supply")